nicholascw/nmcrcon/README.md

 $ nmcrcon
 $ nmcrcon 123.123.123.123
 $ nmcrcon 123.123.123.123:25576
+$ nmcrcon mc.example.com
+$ nmcrcon mc.example.com:25576
 ```

 Above invocation would likely remain fully unchanged, but be aware of the future plans that may change the way `nmcrcon` treats command line arguments.
 Refer to [Roadmap](#roadmap) for more details.

 #### The console shortcuts

 As `nmcrcon` is built with [jart/bestline](https://github.com/jart/bestline), it brings you a better console experience with shortcuts support.
-See a full list of shortcuts supported listed below grabbed from `bestline`'s README. **For now, `nmcrcon` exits on Ctrl-C and Ctrl-D, but I'm planning to alter Ctrl-C's behavior to do nothing, mimicking what you would experience with an everyday Linux shell.**
+See a full list of shortcuts supported listed below grabbed from `bestline`'s README.

 <details>
 <summary>Shortcuts</summary>